ScienceOfComputerProgramming/SCICO-D-23-00335/docs/running.md

 It is just one or more goals.
 This is probably a bit vague 😀.
 What is meant by a goal here?
 Aplib also has a concept of 'goal' and 'goal-structure', but that is not what is meant here.
 Technically a goal here is an instance of JOCC class `Goal`.
 It can be constructed with a constructor `Goal(name,sig)` where `name` is just a string-name of the goal, to identify it, and `sig` is a value in [0..1] representing the significance of the goal.

-Now, the runner (PXTestAgentRunner) expects actually one or more pairs of the form (G,i) where is an instance of JOCC `Goal`, and `i` is the initial preceived likelihood of eventually achieving this goal `G`.
+Now, the runner (PXTestAgentRunner) expects actually one or more pairs of the form (G,i) where is an instance of JOCC `Goal`, and `i` is the initial precieved likelihood of eventually achieving this goal `G`.

 An example of creating such a pair: